jameskeim/comfyqwik/README.md

 ### 1. `para-comfy-install`

-The main setup script that does *everything* in parallel because waiting is for chumps:
+The main setup script that does ComfyUI installation in parallel because waiting is for chumps:

 - Clones ComfyUI
 - Sets up Python venv with all requirements
 - Installs PyTorch with CUDA
-- Downloads all models in parallel
 - Installs tons of useful custom nodes
+- Creates the necessary model directories
 - Does it all simultaneously to save your precious time and money

 ```bash